SEAL Team season 5: Production

 On May 14, 2021, it was reported the series was undergoing talks to move to the streaming service Paramount+ if renewed for a fifth season; if a deal were reached, the series would air some of its fifth season episodes on CBS before moving to Paramount+.
 Four days later, the deal was finalized.

 Release

-On May 19, 2021, it was announced that the series would air the first four episodes on Sundays at 10:00 PM ET timeslot after NCIS: Los Angeles.
+On May 19, 2021, it was announced that the series would air the first four episodes on Sundays in the 10:00 PM ET timeslot after NCIS: Los Angeles.
 On July 12, 2021, it was revealed that the season would premiere on October 10, 2021.
 Afterwards, the later ten episodes would stream on Paramount+.

 On November 1, following its fourth and final CBS episode, the series made its debut on Paramount+, releasing its fifth episode.